The main sources of real estate law in Switzerland are the Swiss Civil Code and the Swiss Code of Obligations.

-Basically, pursuant to Art.
-21 para.
-2 no. 21 of the Swiss VAT Law, real estate rent is not subject to VAT (with certain exceptions).
+Pursuant to Article 21 paragraph 2 No 21 of the Swiss VAT Law, real estate rent is basically not subject to VAT (with certain exceptions).
 However, for commercial leases, the landlord may opt for the VAT taxation of the rent.

-Typically, the lease agreement includes the obligation of the tenant to provide security for the payment of the rent before the handover of the leased premises (rent deposit, bank guarantee).
+Typically, the lease agreement includes an obligation for the tenant to provide security for the payment of the rent before the handover of the leased premises (rent deposit, bank guarantee).
 If the tenant carries out the fit-out, it must obviously bear such costs.

 Maintenance and repair costs for a building and its surroundings (landscaping) are included in the ancillary costs to be paid by the tenant.
-The costs related to the common areas are allocated to each tenant separately (typically based on the share of its leased premises).
+The costs related to the common areas are allocated to each tenant separately (typically based on its share of the leased premises).

 Costs and charges arising solely from the business operations of the tenant are typically borne by the tenant, even if invoiced to the landlord.
 The costs related to the common services and infrastructure are allocated to each tenant separately (typically based on the share of its leased premises).

-Basically, the parties are free to agree on limitations in relation to the use of leased premises; they can even agree on an obligation to use – eg, for tenants in shopping facilities.
+The parties are basically free to agree on limitations in relation to the use of leased premises; they can even agree on an obligation to use – eg, for tenants in shopping facilities.

-In addition, a sublease by the tenant is subject to the landlord's approval, but such approval may only be withheld if the tenant refuses to disclose the terms of the sublease, if the terms of the sublease are abusive, or if the sublease has major disadvantages for the landlord.
+In addition, a sublease by the tenant is subject to the landlord's approval, but such approval may only be withheld if:

 If a tenant wants to alter or improve the rented property, the landlord’s written permission is required.
 The landlord’s consent may be subject to the obligation of the tenant to remove its alterations at the end of the lease and to waive any rights to be compensated for the added value of such works.